Click or hover over each use case for a brief description.

-Wherever people work, from the factory floor and the warehouse to the office, the classroom, or the hospital ward, UWB keeps people safe and increases productivity.
+Wherever people work, from the factory floor and the warehouse to the office, the classroom, or the hospital ward, ultra-wideband (UWB) keeps people safe and increases productivity.

 UWB badges and wristbands take the guesswork out of social distancing, with precise measurements of distance and movement, supported by alerts when people get too close.

 That same ability to monitor location and movement makes asset tracking more precise and more useful, with real-time details about what’s where.
 People find equipment and tools faster, and fewer items go missing.

 Precise indoor directions make it easier to navigate large-scale work facilities, such as warehouses or multi-building campuses, while logical and physical access control increase security, ensuring only authorized personnel do things like use computers to view information or adjust settings, operate dangerous machinery, or enter secured areas.

 Teleconferencing is more productive, as the system can recognize who is in the room and identify the speaker.
 People don’t have to explain who’s on the call before the discussion begins and everyone can speak more freely, without having to announce themselves first.

 In medical facilities, UWB helps people find the services they’re looking for, and proximity-based patient data sharing makes it easier to access relevant medical records whenever they’re needed.
 Patients are free to roam, yet caregivers know who’s where, even in a crowd.